Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

-Here we interpret $\boldsymbol{1}_{\{a=a^{*}\}}$ as the effect of proposing $a$ on the agent's long-run reputation when the true cause $a^{*}$ of the outcome $Y$ eventually becomes known some years into the future.
-The other component $\boldsymbol{1}_{\{Y_{n}=X_{n}^{a}:1\leq n\leq N\}}$ models the agent's gain from proposing a policy that passes and is implemented by the policymaker.
-The relative weight $w\in[0,1]$ on these two components may differ for the two agent types.
-For our main results, we can have any $0\le w\le1$ for the hacker, but we need to assume $w>1/2$ for the maven --- that is, mavens care more about reporting the true cause than making a proposal that passes the test and gets implemented as policy.
+Here we interpret $\boldsymbol{1}_{\{a=a^{*}\}}$ as the effect of proposing $a$ on the agent's long-run reputation when the true cause $a^{*}$ of the outcome $Y$ eventually becomes known.
+The other summand models the agent's gain from proposing a policy that passes the policymaker's test and gets implemented.
+The relative weight $w_{\theta}\in[0,1]$ on these two components may differ for the two types of agent.
+Our main results in this section are valid for any values of $w_{\text{maven}}$ and $w_{\text{hacker}}$ in $[0,1]$, but some later results in Section \ref{sec:special} will require restrictions on $w_{\text{maven}}$.

 The principal obtains a payoff of $1$ if a true cause passes, a payoff of $-1$ if any other $a\ne a^{*}$ passes, and a payoff of 0 if the agent's proposal is rejected.
-The principal wants to maximize the positive policy impact of the research done on her data.
-A policy targeting the true cause is helpful and a misguided policy targeting any other covariate is harmful, relative to the default option of rejecting the proposal and implementing no interventions.
+The principal's payoff reflects an objective of maximizing the positive policy impact of the research done on their data.